moderndatacompany/dataos.info/docs/interfaces/bifrost_new.md

 # Bifrost

 Bifrost is a Graphical User Interface that enables you to create and manage access policies for applications, services, people & datasets.
-It is backed by the governance engine (policy engine) of DataOS, Heimdall.
+It is backed by the governance engine of DataOS, Heimdall.

 All policies in DataOS are implemented as ABAC policies, giving users fine-grained control over all aspects of the operating system and their data landscape.
 To make the user interface intuitive, Bifrost appears to follow RBAC, but underneath it is still ABAC implementation of access control.
-The following page explains in detail how this framework is implemented in DataOS click [here](../interfaces/bifrost_new/abac_implementation_in_DataOS)
+The following page explains in detail how this framework is implemented in DataOS click [here](../interfaces/bifrost_new/abac_implementation_in_dataos.md)

 <aside class="callout">